ankitects/ankimobile-docs/src/interface-language.md

 ## App-specific settings

-If you are on iOS 13, you can also control the language on a per-app basis.
+You can also control the language on a per-app basis.
 For example, if you want all apps on your device to appear in Chinese, but want Anki to show in English, you can do this by going to the Settings app.